OpenTasmania/oj-server/docs/Plugins.md

-# Installer Plugin Architecture
+# OpenJourney Server Plugin Architecture

 ## 1. Overview

-This document describes the plugin architecture for the OpenJourney Server installer.
-This system allows developers to extend and customize the installation process without modifying the core installer code.
-This is useful for adding new features, integrating with external systems, or applying site-specific configurations.
+This document describes the enhanced plugin architecture for the OpenJourney Server installer and data processing system.
+This system allows developers to extend and customize both the installation process and database management without modifying the core code.
+The architecture implements database optimization features including lazy table creation, conditional row insertion, and intelligent resource management.

+Key features of the enhanced plugin architecture:
+- **Lazy Table Creation**: Tables are only created when actually needed
+- **Conditional Database Operations**: Optional tables and features are created based on data context
+- **Database Optimization**: Plugins only create the database objects they require
+- **Migration System**: Structured database schema management and versioning
+- **Resource Efficiency**: Reduces database bloat and improves startup performance

 ## 2. How it Works